While most insurance claims are accepted, there are processes in place if your insurer disputes your claim.

 If you are not satisfied with the result of the internal dispute resolution process, you can choose to go through the approved external dispute resolution process.

-The Financial Ombudsman Service independently and impartially examines general insurance disputes between general insurance companies and customers who hold policies for home and contents, motor vehicle, travel and other forms of general insurance.
+The Australian Financial Complaints Authority independently and impartially examines general insurance disputes between general insurance companies and customers who hold policies for home and contents, motor vehicle, travel and other forms of general insurance.

-FOS is independent and provides a free service for consumers.
+AFCA is independent and provides a free service for consumers.
 It can mediate between the insurer and the consumer, and when mediation is unsuccessful, an ombudsman can make a determination.
-FOS decisions are legally binding on the insurance company but you are not bound by its decisions.
+AFCA decisions are legally binding on the insurance company but you are not bound by its decisions.

-You should contact FOS as soon as possible if you are dissatisfied with your insurer's internal dispute resolution decision.
+You should contact AFCA as soon as possible if you are dissatisfied with your insurer's internal dispute resolution decision.

-Visit the FOS website for more information about the dispute handling process, or to lodge a dispute with the FOS online click here.
+Visit the AFCA website for more information about the dispute handling process, or to lodge a dispute with the AFCA online click here.

 - Email: [email protected]